Nordgaren/Erd-Tools-CPP/README.md

 # Change Log
 ### Beta 0.1

-* initial release
+* Initial release

-* Log flags in a console window when they get changed
+* Can log flags in a console window when they get changed

-* Enable the map during combat
+* Can enable the map during combat

-* Enable crafting during combat
+* Can enable crafting during combat